-The Student Career & Employment Office functions as an equal opportunity employer referral service for Lee College students and alumni.
+The Student Career and Employment Office functions as an equal opportunity employer referral service for Lee College students and alumni.
 The objective of the office is to assist students and graduates in obtaining part-time and full-time employment on and off campus.

-Students can schedule an appointment with the Employment Specialist to receive assistance writing and/or updating their resumés, as well as help preparing for their upcoming job interview.
-In addition, students can register with the Student Career & Employment Office to receive access to the Lee College Rebel Job Link, a computerized job database listing current employment opportunities available to students and alumni.
+Students can schedule an appointment with the Employment Specialist to receive assistance writing and/or updating their resumés, as well as preparing for upcoming job interviews.
+In addition, students can register with the Student Career and Employment Office to receive access to the Lee College Rebel Job Link, a computerized job database listing current employment opportunities available to students and alumni.

-The office also hosts annual job fairs which bring employers on-campus.
+The office also hosts annual job fairs which bring employers on campus.
 Job fairs are an excellent opportunity for students to fill out applications for hire, present their resumé to interested employers, and research employment opportunities.
-For more information contact the Student Career & Employment Office at 281-425-6572 or online at:
+For more information contact the Student Career and Employment Office at 281.425.6572 or online at: www.lee.edu/hirearebel.

-www.lee.edu/hirearebel.